tiengtinh/EcommerceStore/README.md

 `npm run dev` to start server + frontend concurrently

 Buy button is visible only if you're not the one who posted the product (meaning you're seller)

+After clicking the buy button, you will be requested to confirm transaction by MetaMask twice.
+Once for Escrow creation.
+Another for product status update.